 With more businesses trying to go green and lessen their ecological footprint, you’d the think the amount of paper used per company would be dropping.
 It’s not.
 According to abnsave.com, company paper use has been steadily rising since 2009 with a 25-percent annual increase.
 That’s a lot of paper.

-With businesses using more and more resources, some are finding it hard to keep up with the cost.
+With companies running lower and lower on business funding, some are finding it hard to keep up with the cost.
 Your company probably spends around $200 per employee per year on office supplies.
 That number goes up to $2,000 if you include the costs of office equipment.
 Running a business is expensive, but there ways to make it more affordable.

 2. Keep an eye out for sales.
 Don’t believe anyone who tells you there’s a best time of the year to save.
 The price for a business computer will fluctuate throughout the year, but there’s not a guaranteed season when all computers get their best discounts.
 It’s up to you to compare prices and be able to recognize a good deal.